cralibe/MetaCommunityMetrics.jl/docs/src/VariabilityMetrics.md

 CurrentModule = MetaCommunityMetrics
 ```

-The variability metrics functions in `MetaCommunityMetrics` are designed to capture changes in dispersal and density-dependent biotic interactions by investigating temporal variability and synchrony across spatial scales and organizational levels within a metacommunity.
+The variability metrics functions in `MetaCommunityMetrics` are designed to capture changes in dispersal and density-dependent biotic interactions by investigating temporal variability across spatial scales and organizational levels within a metacommunity.
 These functions are based on the work of Wang et al. (2019), which provides a framework for quantifying variability at different scales and contexts within a community.

 ## An Overview
 In `MetaCommunityMetrics`, the `CV_meta` function is directly adapted from the R function `var.partition` in Wang et al. (2019).